acotis/holier-than-thou/README.md

 cargo run acotis JayXon --lang rust
 ```

-That generates a report that looks like this (the numbers in parentheses are your submission, their submission, and the gold):
+That generates a report that looks like this (the numbers in parentheses are your submission's length, their submission's length, and the gold for that hole):

 ![A scoreboard comparing the performance of a golfer named "acotis" to a golfer named "JayXon". acotis has one win, JayXon has 77 wins, and there are 10 draws.](screenshot.png)

-To print a report based on how things stood at a particular moment in time (defaults to the moment you run the script — see warnings below when using this flag ⚠️):
+To print a report based on how things stood at a particular moment in time (defaults to tomorrow's date, which generates a report that includes everything — see warnings below when using this flag ⚠️):

 ```
 cargo run acotis JayXon --lang rust --cutoff 2025-03-31